Toloka/docs/en/toloka-apps/concepts/quickstart.md

 It will take about 30 minutes to fill out the form.
 To make sure you get good results, fill out the application form carefully.

 Once you fill out the form, you'll see your project on the **Ready-to-go** tab in the **Pending** status.
-You don't have to wait until it's moderated and can immediately start uploading task items.
+You don't have to wait until it's moderated and can immediately start uploading work items.

+{% cut "Work items" %}

+A work item is a labeling unit – in other words, data uploaded to a batch.
+The batch consists of work items, and the project consists of batches.

+{% endcut %}

-## Upload task items {#new-batch}
+## Upload work items {#new-batch}

 Your items are uploaded to a batch.
 A batch is a set of data for labeling that you'll assign to performers at a time.
 You'll get labeling results separately for each batch, too.